-As with all chronic illness, people with pain like you or someone you know often feel isolated and alone.
+As with all chronic illness, people with pain like you or someone you know or treat often feel isolated and alone.
 They feel separated from their families, friends, communities, and all too often, from life itself.

 We understand what social activist Dorothy Day meant when she said: “We have all known the long loneliness and we have learned that the only solution is love and that love comes with community.”
 People with pain need and should demand a community—a caring place where they can be heard; where they can learn from others; and where they can be encouraged and coached by others living with (or affected by) pain.

 We know, through research and focus groups, that people with pain want a community that provides hope, connects them with others who understand their experiences, and offers social interactions in which they can be open and do not need to hide their pain.
-Through coaching and support, TPC community members will learn how to make positive lifestyle changes and engage in social and personal relationships and share those lessons with others.
+Through coaching and support, TPC community members learn how to make positive lifestyle changes and engage in social and personal relationships and share those lessons with others.